craigduncanlab/HPC/Nimbus.md

 Each virtual instance (VI) will be given a unique IP address and PORT address on that IP machine.

 Each SSH (secure shell connection) is for a virtual machine, over port 22, so SSH login details ensure security of the machine.
-If people are sharing logins for a single machine, it will facilitate easier access for the group but there may be some vulnerability if people work on the same virtual machine but don't have clear delineation of their own project resources.

-To do:
-1. Ensure shared (team resources) are clearly defined
-2. Explore with Pawsey how to keep project information separate (e.g. the IO virtual hardware setup?)
+Do not share logins.

 ## Nimbus Instance "Flavor" (flavour is an OpenStack concept)